Laws, Regulations & Codes

 • If you think a player is experiencing connectivity/computer problems, wait a short while (but not too long) before summoning the Director.

 A substitute will be allowed in cases of emergency, but Robots will not be permitted.
 No player or substitute may play for more than one pair.
 Substitutes may not be of a higher standard than the player being replaced and the Tournament Committee reserves the right to vet any proposed substitute.
-Once approved, a player may have a substitute for a maximum of two matches (24 boards) in the Qualifiers and one match (16 boards) in the Finals.

 Monitoring